 Watching the BBQ Becky Video synced with the dispatch audio exposes Schulte’s purposeful lying in an attempt to make herself a victim claiming she was in danger.

 All three of them had fear in their eyes.
 They were being watched from the highrise apartments across the street.
-It is well-known in the community that people in the apartments watch over the park and call the police on Black people.
+It is well-known in the community that people in the apartments watch over the park and call the police on Black people in the park.
 Add to that the time, April 28, 2018.
-A time when the internet was filled with videos of police shooting Black people for what seemed like ridiculous reasons.
+It was a time when the internet was filled with videos of police shooting Black people for what seemed like ridiculous reasons.
 For some reason, the police always claimed they felt a threat, and now this video showed evidence of how that threat can be formed.
-I understood this, which is why I was yelling about the card, about how this was all over a BBQ, and how I would leave her alone if she just gave the card back.
-I wanted dispatch to understand what was happening, that she was lying to make the police believe there was a threat to get these two men arrested.
+I understood this, and that is why I was yelling about the card, about how this was all just over a BBQ, and I would leave her alone if she just got the card.
+I wanted dispatch to understand what was going on, that she was lying, to make the police believe there was a threat to get these two men arrested.

 The Mercury News, July 4, 2023